 4.4.
-Decomposition of Emissions Intensities of GDP
+Decomposition of emissions intensities of GDP

 Comparable emission projections across economic models can result from different and offsetting assumptions.
 As noted above, EPPA-EU projects only slightly higher emissions despite GDP growth rates a percentage point higher than other models.
 To understand this result, a useful comparison is the carbon intensity of GDP, measuring the quantity of carbon emissions associated with one dollar of GDP.
-It can be decomposed in two effects: 1) the change in emissions intensity of energy consumption and 2) the evolution of energy intensity of GDP.
+It can be decomposed in two effects: (1) the change in emissions intensity of energy consumption and (2) the evolution of energy intensity of GDP.
 These summary measures of an economy's carbon emissions intensity can be constructed from readily available historical data or model output.
-Such a decomposition of emissions and economic growth in different economies, and to make inter-model comparisons.
-Carbon intensity of energy changes with the evolution of the fuel mix (e.g. coal to gas substitution), and with the structure of energy consumption in the economy.
-The origin of temporal and spatial disparities of energy intensity of GDP can vary due to the evolution of the economic system, the structure and the efficiency of the energy system, the GDP structure, technology and varied socio-economic behaviors.
+Such a decomposition of emissions intensity of GDP provides a good basis to understand the relationship between emissions and economic growth in different economies, and to make intermodel comparisons.
+Carbon intensity of energy changes with the evolution of the fuel mix (e.g. coal to gas substitution), and with the structure of energy